 Experimental Bioinformatics; BOX (Fall 2023, Lecturer)

 Masters' level course (M1), focused on computational methods for genomics.
-Taught joinly with Riccardo Vicedomini.
+Taught jointly with Riccardo Vicedomini.

 Concepts in Genome Analysis; BMIF 201 (Fall 2019; TA)